angferna/angferna/README.md

 - 🛠️ **Data Engineer Intern** @ USAA – turned chaos into clean Snowflake tables & dbt magic
 - 👩‍🎓 MS in Software Engineering Systems from **Northeastern University**
 - 🎓 Dual BS degrees from **University of Denver** in CS & BIA (yes, I like school a little too much)
+- ☕ Powered by caffeine, curiosity, and clean code (if you couldnt already tell)

 ---